-If you are 19 or over you can take the test on one of our Honda CBF500s.
+If you are 19 or over you can take the test on our Honda CB500F.
 Once you have passed you get a licence to ride a bike up to 35kW – most likely something like a 500, but a slightly bigger bike can be restricted.
-Note that if you are restricting a bigger bike the original power is not allowed to be more than double what you’re bringing it down to, which means you are not allowed to restrict a 95bhp bike.
+Note that if you are restricting a bigger bike the original power is not allowed to be more than double what you’re bringing it down to, which means you are not allowed to restrict a 71kW bike.
 This is called Category A2.
 See also the note below about passing your test on a Honda for £500 off a new one at Newcastle Motorcycles.

-If you are 24 or over (or if you have held a Category A2 Licence for two years, in which case you could be 21 – 23) you can take the test on one of our new Suzuki SV650s.
+If you are 24 or over (or if you have held a Category A2 Licence for two years, in which case you could be 21 – 23) you can take the test on a larger machine and we use the Suzuki SV650.
 This is called Direct Access.
 Once you have passed you get an unrestricted licence and are allowed to ride any size bike.
 This is called Category A. We also have a new arrangement with Honda.
 They have supplied us with a CB650R for you to train and test on.
 You can then apply for a voucher worth £500 off the price of a new Honda at Newcastle Motorcycles.